 If you have been Pwned you will fall into one of two camps

 - You use a unique and complicated password for every account you have ever made therefore you have nothing to worry about.

 - You often use the same email address and password for many different accounts on the web.
 If this is you, now is the time to take action

 Now be honest.
 Which one are you?

 What action do you need to take?
 You need to change all your passwords on all your accounts NOW.

 So what action do you need to take?

-It is almost impossible to make strong and unique passwords for all the accounts we have on the web, and remember them.
+It is almost impossible to make strong and unique passwords for all the accounts we have on the web and remember them.
 So it is time to get some help.
 I highly recommend LastPass.
-This is a password vault that has an app for your mobile and a plugin to Chrome.
+This is a password vault that has an app for your mobile and a plugin for Chrome.
 It generates strong secure passwords, and stores and fills in your login details for you online.

 The most common question I get asked is “Is having all our passwords in one place safe?”
 Yes, it is safe.
 When logging into your LastPass account you are required to enter your master password whenever you’re connecting from an unknown device.
 I highly recommend activating the two-factor authentication to increase security further.
 It takes an extra 30 seconds of your time to ensure all your personal information is safe.

 I recommend the sentence method for making the master password.
 You take a sentence like “when will my 13-year-old do her homework!!!” and turn it into your password.
 Wwm13y0dhH!!!